wsporto/typesql/README.md

 # Project status

 **WARNING:** This is a WIP experimental project.
-It is under active development and its API can change.
+It is under active development and its API might change.

 Issues reports and feature requests are welcome.